MARTIMM/qa-manager/doc/design.md

 ## Sets

-A set describes input fields.
-Each input is defined in an entry.
+A set groups a series of questions.
 A set has also a name and a short and long description.
 All texts can be specified in other languages as long the program can access it using an extension on a key.

 Summarized
 * Name